Henry Kett: Life

 His person lent itself to caricature, and in June 1807 he was depicted by Robert Dighton in 'A View from Trinity' as a tall man, with his hands behind his back.
 In his younger days Kett was grave, but he afterwards became a beau, learnt dancing, and sought a reputation for gallantry.
 He rejected many college livings, and twice missed the college headship.
 Through Joseph Chapman, President of his college, he held the incumbency of Elsfield, near Oxford, from 22 May 1785 to 28 June 1804; from July 1812 to 1820 he was vicar of Sutton Benger, Wiltshire, and in 1814 he was nominated by Bishop George Tomline as perpetual curate of Hykeham in Lincolnshire.
 He was also king's preacher at Whitehall; but these appointments did not compel him to leave Oxford, and he resided in college until his marriage at Charlton Kings, Gloucestershire, in December 1823, to Miss White.

 Kett was vain and subject to fits of depression.
 He was found drowned at Stanwell, Middlesex, on 30 June 1825.
 His widow married at St. James's, Piccadilly, on 28 November 1828, the Rev. Thomas Nicholl.
 Kett gave to his college, in addition to large subscriptions to various buildings and some plate, portraits of William Pope, earl of Downe, and the first earl of Chatham.
 The bulk of his fortune, about £25,000, was left after his widow's death to three public charities, one being the Radcliffe Infirmary at Oxford.

+Appearance

+Kett's appearance was the frequent subject of Oxford humour.
+His unusually long face and large nose inspired Tom Warton's epigram on his Juvenile Poems: "Our Kett not a poet / Why how can you say so? / For if he's no Ovid / I'm sure he's a Naso."
+The length of his face also led the university wits to nickname him "Horse" Kett.
+In 1809, Edward Copleston attacked Kett's Logic Made Easy in The Examiner Examined, placing on the title-page as a motto a passage from Virgil's Aeneid: "Aut haec in nostros fabricata est machina muros, / Aut aliquis latet error; equo ne credite, Teucri" ("Either this machine has been built against our walls, or some deceit lies hidden; do not trust the horse, Trojans").
+The personal allusion was considered particularly impertinent, and Copleston incurred censure for it.

+The nickname continued to inspire practical jokes.
+One account records that, when Kett's back was turned during a lecture, students would fill his snuff box with oats.
+His letter box was similarly used: on one occasion, when Dr Kidd heard a rattle in it and asked what was inside, Kett reportedly replied, "Only a note (an oat)."
+His supposed resemblance to a horse also prompted the students to send him to the celebrated animal painter George Stubbs when he wished to have his portrait painted; Stubbs, expecting a commission for a filly or colt, was surprised to discover that Kett wanted his portrait in full canonicals.